khan-rehan/Story-destiny/README.md

 # Getting Started

-**Note:** Make sure your Flutter environment is setup & if not install then [Click here to install](https://flutter.dev/docs/get-started/install)
+**Note:** Make sure your Flutter environment is setup & if not installed then [Click here to install](https://flutter.dev/docs/get-started/install)

 **Installation**